michheusser/handCalc/README.md

 This project was built with an MVC (Model-View-Controller) design pattern in mind.
 Although there's currently server-side, using Redux as a state management library allowed for a state, and data-flow infrastructure that is consistent to the MVC pattern, and will allow in the future for a straight-forward transfer to a server with it's dedicated database.

 ### Model (The Store and State)
+The state in this app is managed by Redux, which handles the state with a so-called store, and its reducers.
+The store handles the state itself, which is immutable and can only be changed through action dispatchers that are processed by reducers.
+The advantages of immutability is the ability to have snapchots of the state which are always unambiguously and uniquely mapped to what is shown in the viewer.
+It allows for a much easier debugging, since the data flows are much more controlled, and the state of the whole application can be found in one place.

 ### View (The App's Components)
+The user interface is handled by the components in React.

+_particular, immutability in the context of a Web app enables sophisticated change detection techniques to be implemented simply and cheaply, ensuring the computationally expensive process of updating the DOM occurs only when it absolutely has to (a cornerstone of React’s performance improvements over other libraries)._

 ### Controller (Actions and Reducers)
 ### Lorem Ipsum